Who Am I?

 Spiritual Background

-Trained in Reiki, which is an ancient Asian form of energy healing that focuses on integrating the mind, body and spirit.
-Similar to EFT, this form of healing helps to release energy blockages within the body which can cause physical, emotional and spiritual pain
+I am trained in Reiki, an ancient Japanese form of energy healing that focuses on integrating the mind, body, and spirit.
+Similar to the EFT theory, this form of healing assists with releasing energy blockages within the body, which can cause physical, emotional, and spiritual pain.

-I am familiar with using clearing and grounding strategies in spiritual practice such as the incorporation of singing bowls, meditations, incense or sage cleansing, and intention setting
+I have experience using clearing and grounding strategies in spiritual practices such as the incorporation of singing bowls, bells, meditations, mantras, smoke medicine (e.g. incense, burning herbs) and intention-setting

-I draw wisdom from spiritual leaders, such as honoured Swamijis from India, to discover inner resilience and foster post-traumatic growth
+I draw wisdom from my spiritual teachers, such as honoured Swamijis and Babajis from India, to discover inner healing and foster post-traumatic growth